Yakuhito/GreenWeb.js/docs/xch/provider.md

 # Examples

 This page includes example usage for a provider.
+Note that methods that are not available throw errors, while those that are implemented signal failures via return values.

+# Available Providers

+`LeafletProvider` and `GobyProvider`
+TODO

 # Custom Data Types